rchoffardet/rchoffardet.github.io/content/articles/5-the-danger-of-async-void/index.md

 - Block the thread
 - Use `async void`

-The first option is not an option, and the second option isn't an option either.
+As we saw earlier, the first option is not an option.
+And following the investigation we've done the second option isn't an option either.

-Let's introduce a third option: use `Task.Run()` to execute the task:
+Fortunately, there is a third option, use `Task.Run()` to execute the task:

 ```C#
 public void Register(IOptionsMonitor<MyServiceOptions> options)